-The three GE 9E co-generation gas turbines were equipped with bypass stacks so that they can be operated in high-pressure single or combined cycle modes.
+During the 2006 expansion, the three GE 9E co-generation gas turbines were equipped with bypass stacks so that they could be operated in high-pressure single or combined cycle modes.
 There were also five new combined cycle 9E gas turbines.

 Taweelah A1 supplies water for farms, tree plantations and parks that are part of the government’s irrigation and development programme.
 High voltage electricity cables of 132kV and 400kV were installed to the Transco grid station.

 Taweelah A1 had an original production capacity of 1,360MW and 380,000m³ per day.
-From May 2009, the extension will increase the total power capacity to 1,592MW.
-The extension will be for a turnkey construction contract from Doosan Heavy Industries & Construction Co.
-Ltd.
+From 2009, the extension increased the total power capacity to 1,592MW.
+The extension was for a turnkey construction contract from Doosan Heavy Industries & Construction.

 Tractebel signed a €280m contract with Vivendi for desalination equipment to provide potable water.
-It supplied 14 desalination units at 17,150m³/d to produce a total of 240,000m³/d.
-Seawater is desalinated using a process of multiple effect and ejectocompression.
+It supplied 14 desalination units at 17,150m³/d to produce a total of 240,000m³ / d.
+Seawater is desalinated using a process of multiple effect and compression.

 Babcock Borsig Power (BBP), now taken over by Babcock Power, won a €410m contract for the five GE gas turbines, three steam turbines and the eight boilers.
 It supplied the eight heat recovery boilers through its then subsidiary, NEM.